Rural Health Bills

 The AHA supports policies and legislation that enable rural hospitals to care for their communities.
 Below are some of the key areas of focus for our 2016 advocacy agenda.

 PROMOTE REGULATORY RELIEF

 - 96-hour physician certification.
-Pass the Critical Access Hospital Relief Act (S. 258/H.R.
-169), which would remove the 96-hour physician certification requirement as a condition of payment for CAHs.
+Remove the 96-hour physician certification requirement as a condition of payment for CAHs.
 These hospitals would still be required to satisfy the condition of participation requiring a 96-hour annual average length of stay.

 - IT and meaningful use.
-Urge CMS to modify the meaningful use rules by allowing providers meeting 70 percent of the requirements be designated as having met meaningful use.
-CMS also should delay Stage 3 implementation to no sooner than 2019.
+Urge CMS to modify the meaningful use rules by allowing providers meeting 70 percent of the requirements to be designated as having met meaningful use.
+Advocate for HHS to cancel Stage 3.

 - Telehealth.
 Expand Medicare coverage and payment for telehealth and provide resources for additional study of the cost-benefit of telehealth.